 The Border Collie and the Australian Shepherd are similar in regard to nutrition.
 They will both eat approximately 2.5 cups a day of good quality, high-calorie food.
 If they are very active, then they may need slightly more than this, or less if they aren’t as active.

-As both the Border Collie and the Australian Shepherds are active dogs, they are likely to get dirty.
+Both the Border Collie and the Australian Shepherds are active dogs, so they are likely to get dirty.
 Both breeds will require a monthly bath to keep them clean and in top condition.
 More frequent bathing will damage their coat’s natural oils, which can make their skin very dry and itchy.
-In between washes you can use doggy wipes or doggy dry shampoo to keep them smelling fresh.
+You can use doggy wipes or doggy dry shampoo between washes to keep them smelling fresh.